Thinking about a flat screen TV wall mount can really set the heart racing! It is exciting, isn't it?

 Wall mounts are also designed to support a maximum weight.

 It is advisable to keep on the safe side and buy a mount that can easily support the weight of your TV.
 So, give yourself a little bit of headroom to be sure.

 A common rating you will see is the VESA mounting interface standard - also known as the Flat Display Mounting Interface (FDMI).

-Common sizes are 75 x 75 mm (VESA 75) and 100 x 100 mm (VESA 100) - although there are many more.
+Common sizes are 75 x 75 mm (VESA 75) and 200 x 200 mm (VESA 200) - although there are much more.
 So, for example, VESA 75 has four holes laid out in a square 75 mm apart.

-Many wall brackets will support more than one hole configuration.
+Just remember that many wall brackets will support more than one hole configuration.

 You can also buy universal wall mounts which are adjustable to fit any hole configuration that isn't a VESA standard.
-It is more common on larger screen sizes (say over 42 inches) to have non-standard hole configurations.
+It is more common in larger screen sizes (say over 42 inches) to have non-standard hole configurations.

 The main things to think about are:

-The last thing to remember, is to make sure you get a wall mount that fits the back of your TV and will hold the weight of it.
+The last thing to remember is to make sure you get a wall mount that fits the back of your TV and will hold the weight of it.